The ai safety incubation program

-The program is designed to bring together founders, advisors, and funders to enable them to advance the AI safety field together.
+Our incubation program brings together founders, advisors, and funders to enable them to advance the AI safety field together.
 Our program is open to incubating both non-profit and for-profit companies.

 We are at a critical juncture in AI development.
 A recent survey of 2,778 AI researchers revealed that nearly half estimate at least a 10% chance of advanced AI leading to catastrophic outcomes, including human extinction [1].
 Despite this, only 1-3% of AI publications focus on safety [2].
 The world urgently needs more dedicated AI safety research to address these existential risks and shape the future of AI responsibly.